darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 print_endline myString
 ```

-To go along with it, OCaml has `for` and `while` loop, allowing you to use
+To go along with it, F# and ReScript have `for` and `while` loop, allowing you
-imperative programming in places where it's clearer to do so:
+to use imperative programming in places where it's clearer to do so:

 ```ocaml
 for i = 1 to n_jobs () do